This post may contain affiliate links. Read the full disclosure here.

 Can I leave the aerial roots on my monstera?

-Yes!
-Why is this such a common question?
+Yes, absolutely.
 If they’re not doing any harm, leave them.

 And by harm, I mean poking someone in the eye, or just generally getting in the way.
-Monstera’s aerial roots won’t do damage to your brickwork like ivy can, but it can damage the paint.
+Monstera’s aerial roots won’t do damage to your brickwork like ivy can, but they can damage the paint.

 Why should I cut the aerial roots off my monstera?

-This is really just a personal preference to be honest.
-The purpose of aerial roots on monstera is to help it climb up towards the light in the rainforest – a bit of a non-issue in the average house, you’ll agree.
+This is really just a personal preference, to be honest.
+The purpose of aerial roots on Monstera is to help it climb up towards the light in the rainforest – a bit of a non-issue in the average house, you’ll agree.

 You probably won’t harm your plant if you cut off the aerial roots – the biggest threat to it is you accidentally stabbing it with your shears, or giving it a disease through non-sanitised equipment.